Enclosed Laser Cell Safety Planning

 | Smoke escapes operator side of the cell | The extraction design or hood placement does not match the actual process plume. | Reposition capture, verify airflow at source, and review filter/load condition. |

-| Eyewear selection depends on memory | Incorrect OD or wavelength use becomes likely during shift changes. | Create a posted eyewear matrix tied to the exact source/wavelength in service. |
+| Eyewear selection depends on memory | Incorrect OD or wavelength use can occur during shift changes. | Create a posted eyewear matrix tied to the exact source/wavelength in service. |

 | Layout drawing is out of date | Beam path, emergency stops, and service rules may no longer match reality. | Update the cell file before treating the previous release as still valid. |